MikeAleksa/MusiciansCalculator/README.md

 ## Features

 * enter a BPM to calculate the length of different note divisions in milliseconds, hertz, or samples
-* toggle between regular note divisons, dotted note divisons, and triplet note divisions
+* toggle between regular note divisions, dotted note divisions, and triplet note divisions
 * switch between all commonly used sample rates to accurately match calculations to your project settings
 * double tap the table of note lengths to toggle output between milliseconds, hertz, and samples
 * use on iPhone or iPad